Admissible and attainable convergence behavior with stagnation mirroring in restarted (block) GMRES: admissible convergence behavior

-in the Loewner sense, for normalizing quantities $R_1,R_2\in\S^+_0$. \end{itemize} This setup allows for the definition and specification of admissible convergence behavior of \blgmres in \cite{KubinovaSoodhalter:2020:1}. \begin{remark} As the authors of \cite{KubinovaSoodhalter:2020:1} do not consider the case in which the block Krylov subspace loses dimension, we also omit that case and always assume that each block Arnoldi vector has full column rank $p$.
+in the Loewner sense, for normalizing quantities $R_1,R_2\in\S^+_0$.
+It should be noted that one generally cannot make definitive bounding statements or discuss minimization in the context of a Loewner partial ordering.
+However, the mechanics of block GMRES guarantee that the particular normalizing quantities associated to block GMRES residual norms are ordered. \end{itemize} This setup allows for the definition and specification of admissible convergence behavior of \blgmres in \cite{KubinovaSoodhalter:2020:1}. \begin{remark} As the authors of \cite{KubinovaSoodhalter:2020:1} do not consider the case in which the block Krylov subspace loses dimension, we also omit that case and always assume that each block Arnoldi vector has full column rank $p$.
 This avoids the block version of the restarted Krylov basis losing linear independence, except in the case analogous to the non-block setting whereby end-of-cycle stagnation leads to linear dependence; cf. \Cref{section:bl-stag-mirroring}. \end{remark}

-\begin{theorem}[paraphrasing Theorem 4.1 from \cite{KubinovaSoodhalter:2020:1}] Let $\curly{F_0,F_1,\ldots, F_{n-1}}\subset\S^+_0$ be an admissible sequence of normalizing quantities; \ie $F_i\leq F_{i+1}$ for all $i$.
-Then a matrix right-hand side pair $(A,\bB)$ can be constructed such that \blgmres applied to \eqref{eqn:AXB} produces a sequence of residuals satisfying $\blnorm{\bR_i}=F_i$, and $A$ can be constructed to have any eigenvalues and Ritz values, at each block Arnoldi iteration.
-The matrix/right-hand side pair admit the structure
+\begin{theorem}[paraphrasing Theorem 4.1 from \cite{KubinovaSoodhalter:2020:1}] Let $\curly{F_0,F_1,\ldots, F_{n-1}}\subset\S^+_0$ be an admissible sequence of normalizing quantities; \ie $F_i\geq F_{i+1}$ for all $i$.
+Then a matrix/right-hand-side pair $(A,\bB)$ can be constructed such that \blgmres applied to \eqref{eqn:AXB} produces a sequence of residuals satisfying $\blnorm{\bR_i}=F_i$, and $A$ can be constructed to have any eigenvalues and Ritz values, at each block Arnoldi iteration.
+The matrix/right-hand-side pair admit the structure